 Dr. Alvaro Huerta holds a joint faculty appointment in Urban & Region Planning and Ethnic & Women’s Studies at California State Polytechnic University, Pomona.
 He’s one of the few Chicanas/os to hold a tenure-track/tenured faculty position in urban planning.
 In addition to peer-reviewed articles, book chapters, reviews and social commentaries, he’s the author of the book Reframing the Latino Immigration Debate: Towards a Humanistic Paradigm (San Diego State University Press, 2013) and the lead editor of People of Color in the United States: Contemporary Issues in Education, Work, Communities, Health, and Immigration.
 [4 Volumes] (Santa Barbara: ABC-CLIO / Greenwood, 2016).

-Currently, in addition to submitting his third book manuscript on Latino politics and immigration to an academic press, he’s working on a fourth book and one journal article (review & resubmit).
-This includes: (1) book manuscript on Mexican immigrants and their social networks in the informal economy and (2) peer-reviewed article on an ethnic labor niche in Los Angeles’s informal economy.
+In addition to a recently submitted book manuscript on Latino politics and immigration to an academic press, he’s currently working on a fourth book and one journal article (review & resubmit).
+This includes: (1) book manuscript on Mexican immigrants and their social networks in the informal economy; and (2) peer-reviewed article on an ethnic labor niche in Los Angeles’s informal economy.

-As a nationally recognized speaker and public policy expert, Dr. Huerta has spoken at major universities, colleges, academic conferences, non-profit organizations, television programs (e.g., Tavis Smiley Show), news networks (e.g., Univision) and other forums, like two TEDx talks.
-TEDx talks include “Migration as a Human Right” and “From Tijuana to East L.A. to Academia: Life Lessons from a Scholar.”
+As a nationally recognized speaker and public policy expert, Dr. Huerta has spoken at major universities, colleges, academic conferences, non-profit organizations, television programs (e.g., Tavis Smiley Show), news networks (e.g., Univision) and other influential forums, such as TEDx.
+His TEDx talks include: “Migration as a Human Right”; and “From Tijuana to East L.A. to Academia: Life Lessons from a Scholar.”

 Prior to pursuing academia, Dr. Huerta was a highly successful community organizer.
-For instance, he led and co-led two of the most dynamic, grassroots campaigns in U.S. history: (1) defeating the City of Los Angeles’ draconian leaf-blower ban, forcing the city to eliminate harsh penalties against Latino immigrant gardeners (i.e., a misdemeanor charge, $1,000 fine and up to 6 months in jail) (video link) and (2) defeating a polluting power plant in South Gate (located in Southeast Los Angeles) (video link).
+Among his many university and community-based campaigns, he co-led and led two of the most dynamic, grassroots campaigns in U.S. history: (1) defeating the City of Los Angeles’ draconian leaf-blower ban, forcing the city to eliminate harsh penalties against Latino immigrant gardeners (i.e., a misdemeanor charge, $1,000 fine and up to 6 months in jail) (video link); and (2) defeating a polluting power plant in South Gate, CA, (located in Southeast Los Angeles) (video link).

-On a more personal note, he’s happily married to Antonia Montes.
+On a more personal level, he’s happily married to Antonia Montes.